zapabug/Madstr.tv/docs/tv-app-architecture.md

     *   **Purpose:** Renders the actual buttons, sliders, and time displays for media control.

 *   **`SettingsModal.tsx`:**
-    *   **Purpose:** Provides a UI for managing user identity (login/logout/generate/NIP-46), followed hashtags, **independent toggles for fetching images/videos by tag**, and the internal Cashu wallet (mint URL, balance, deposit QR).
+    *   **Purpose:** Provides a UI for managing user identity (login/logout/generate/NIP-46), followed hashtags, **independent toggles for fetching images/videos by tag**, setting the **default tip amount** via preset buttons, and the internal Cashu wallet (mint URL, balance, deposit QR).
+Includes a **Tip Devs** button.
     *   **Hook Usage:** `useAuth`, uses `wallet` prop.
     *   **Functionality:** Renders different sections based on login state.
+        *   **Logged Out:** Displays options for NIP-46 connection, generating a new identity (nsec), or logging in with an existing nsec.
+        *   **Logged In:** Displays wallet balance at the top, followed by Wallet Settings (Mint URL, Deposit QR, etc.), Fetch Toggles, Hashtag Following, Default Tip Amount, Tip Devs, and finally the Logout button at the bottom.
+        *   Handles key generation/login flows.
+        *   Manages adding/removing hashtags (showing suggestions when empty).
-Handles key generation/login/logout flows.
-Manages adding/removing hashtags.
-Allows toggling `fetchImagesByTagEnabled` and `fetchVideosByTagEnabled` via `useAuth` setters.
-Manages Cashu mint URL settings and displays balance/deposit info from `wallet` prop.
+        *   Allows toggling `fetchImagesByTagEnabled` and `fetchVideosByTagEnabled` via `useAuth` setters.
+        *   Manages Cashu mint URL settings and displays balance/deposit info from `wallet` prop.
+        *   Allows setting `defaultTipAmount` via `useAuth` setter using preset buttons.
+        *   Triggers tipping the app developer.
+        *   **Logout Flow:** Initiating logout first triggers `wallet.exportUnspentProofs`.
+If proofs exist, a modal overlay appears showing a QR code of the proofs with a 45-second countdown.
+After the countdown, confirmation buttons ("Log Out" / "Cancel") are shown.
+If no proofs existed, logout proceeds directly.

 *   **`RelayStatus.tsx`, `QRCode.tsx`:** Utility components. `RelayStatus` now includes the button to open the `SettingsModal`.